 When considering financing options for your small or medium-sized business, a merchant cash advance (MCA) may seem like the perfect alternative to a traditional business loan.
 While there are certainly many benefits to this type of lending choice, there are also some points to keep in mind when determining whether an MCA is right for you.

-PRO: MCAs are available to those with poor credit
+PRO (Benefit): MCAs are available to those with poor credit

 Business loans typically require a business owner and business to have good credit ratings.
 On the other hand, merchant cash advances consider your future sales projections, not your credit history.
 Since MCAs are repaid using future credit and debit revenue, a poor credit rating and collateral aren’t relevant to the lender.